Baltimore Canyon Open Space Preserve: Hidden Gem for Hikers in Marin County

 Scenic Views and Photography

-Hiking trails provide views of the canyon and surrounding hills.
-On clear days, visitors might catch glimpses of the San Francisco Bay in the distance.
+Hiking trails provide breathtaking vistas of the canyon and nearby hills; on sunny days visitors may even catch sight of San Francisco Bay far off in the distance!

 Rules and Regulations